MFS® International Diversification Fund - Quarterly Portfolio Update

 Nick Paul, Portfolio Manager, shares the team's thoughts on the market and the International Diversification Fund.

-Hi, my name is Nick Paul, and I am a co-portfolio manager on the MFS® International Diversification Fund.
-Thank you for taking the time to join us for our second-quarter update.
+Hi, my name is Nick Paul, and I am a co–portfolio manager on the MFS International Diversification Fund.
+Thank you for taking the time to join us for our third-quarter update.

-So, quickly on performance.
-For the quarter, the International Diversification Fund outperformed its benchmark, the MSCI ACWI ex-US index, as five of the underlying six funds in the strategy outperformed their respective benchmarks.
+But before we do that, lets first talk about performance.
+For the quarter, the International Diversification Fund outperformed its benchmark, the MSCI ACWI ex US index.
+And this outperformance was what I would consider broad based in nature as five of the six underlying funds in the strategy outperformed their respective benchmarks.
+Now this marks the second quarter in a row now of relative outperformance for the fund.

-So with that, thank you for your time and I hope to see all of you again next quarter.
+With that, thank you for your time today and I hope to see all of you again next quarter.

 ##PRODUCTS##